Background Image for Header:

 Any WVU undergraduate with little to no prior research experience may inquire about RAP.
 Undergraduates from all disciplines are welcome to enroll.
 Before the start of the program and with the help of the Office of Undergraduate Research, students need to secure a faculty mentor willing to supervise their progress throughout the semester.

-Research Apprentices will attend a weekly class session (HON 297) and may be eligible to conduct paid research through federal work-study funds or through other sources such as LSAMP and First2 Network.
+Research Apprentices will attend a weekly class session (HONR-297: Introduction to Research) and may be eligible to conduct paid research through federal work-study funds or through other sources such as LSAMP and First2 Network.
 Please see "Program Enrollment" below for more details.
-Every two weeks student will be required to submit a biweekly report on their progress.
-On average, students should plan to commit approximately 6 hours a week in addition to HONR-297 course requirements.
+Every two weeks, students will be required to submit a biweekly report on their progress.
+On average, students should plan to commit a minimum of 4 research hours a week in addition to HONR-297 course requirements.

 At this time, RAP is only offered in the spring and fall.